mkjung99/pyc3dserver/README.md

 # For the information of all analogs(excluding or including forces/moments)
 dict_analogs = c3d.get_dict_analogs(itf)
 ```
-After all your processes, it is recommended to close the open C3D file from C3Dserver.
+After all your processes, it is recommended to close the C3D file from C3Dserver.
 ```python
 # Close the open file from C3Dserver
 ret = c3d.close_c3d(itf)